MU-HPDI/Cheng_Boma_Data/README.md

-# Keli Cheng Boma and Non-Boma Image Chips in Seasonal Sets
+# Boma and Non-Boma Image Chips in Seasonal Sets
 A multi-temporal dataset for Boma.